-Oral and maxillofacial surgeons train extensively in the pursuit of their degrees, including working side-by-side with anesthesiologists, to offer a range of anesthesia options in their practices.
-Different procedures might require different levels of anesthesia, from local anesthesia to general anesthesia.
+Oral and maxillofacial surgeons train extensively in the pursuit of their education and degrees, including training side-by-side with medical anesthesiologists, to offer a range of anesthesia options in their practices.
+Different procedures require individual levels of anesthesia, from local anesthesia to general anesthesia.
 Patients should learn about each of these types and discuss anesthesia options with their OMS before surgery.

 Local anesthetics are those that affect only a small portion of the body.
 They work locally to numb the area and ensure the patient doesn’t feel any pain.
 Lidocaine is a common numbing medication that is injected directly into the affected area and takes effect quickly.

 This method of anesthesia combines the localization of an anesthetic with the calming effects of nitrous oxide (also known as “laughing gas”).
+A mixture of nitrous oxide and oxygen is This method of anesthesia combines local anesthesia with the calming effects of nitrous oxide (also known as “laughing gas”).
 A mixture of nitrous oxide and oxygen is breathed through a mask or nosepiece, allowing a patient to be aware during the procedure while remaining relaxed.
 This method also may include a sedative agent.
 Patients with anxiety about dental care might prefer this type of anesthesia for simple procedures.
 It also is an option for more involved procedures, such as placement of dental implants or removal of wisdom teeth.

 Sometimes referred to as “twilight sedation,” intravenous (IV) moderate sedation places a patient in a state between awake and asleep, drifting in and out of consciousness.
 Although patients are partially conscious, few remember anything from the procedure other than feeling sleepy and relaxed.
 Moderate sedation often can be used instead of minimal sedation for procedures such as removal of impacted wisdom teeth.